Kirosamurai/RISCV-32I-Implementation/README.txt

 # RISCV-32I-Implementation

 --------------------------------------------------------
-A C++ implementation of RISCV-32I Single cycle processor
+A C++ implementation of RISCV-32I Processor
 --------------------------------------------------------

 README